LuisSalvadorNeo4j/fraud-detection-training/queries/journey_of_a_query.md

 - We can get the nodes of the path as an array with the [path function](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/#_list_expressions) `nodes()`.
 - We can get the size of the array with the [list function](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/#_list_expressions) `size`.
 - We can distribute an array into rows with [`UNWIND`](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/#_unwind).
+- We can project rows on some/new dimensions with [`WITH`](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/#_lists) and use it to chain parts of a query.
 - We can remove duplicate rows with `DISTINCT` [operator](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/#_operators) to get non repeating nodes.
 - We can [aggregate](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/#_aggregating_functions) and count with `count()`.
 - `GROUP BY` is implicit in cypher.
 This is not a key-word.